ArchieMucharla/KMP-Search-Benchmark/README.md

 # Tests

-Our tests can be found in `/tests`.
+Our tests can be found in the `tests/` directory.
 We have separated our tests into two overall sections:

 * Preprocessing Function Tests